jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 What’s the minimum information needed, and what’s the fastest way to learn it?

 Obviously the answer depends in part on where we want to go.
-Our interests and our present circumstances will dictate our direction.
 But there are common foundational elements that are often required.
 This book aims to provide a practical way to acquire that foundation.